AllenInstitute/scrattch.io/README.md

 The [.tome cheatsheets on Google Docs](https://docs.google.com/spreadsheets/d/1tJUgnfEXUv1IuzGAykDCTIUTsgzEWkT-jfl4UcEUl48/edit?usp=sharing) is a helpful reference for where scrattch.io stores these within the HDF5 file structure, and which functions can be used to read and write these objects.

 .tome is intended to be extensible.
 Want to store something that isn't already provided?
-Check out the Generic functions section of the .tome cheatsheet, above to add your own data however it makes sense to you.
+Check out the Generic functions section of the [.tome cheatsheet](https://docs.google.com/spreadsheets/d/1tJUgnfEXUv1IuzGAykDCTIUTsgzEWkT-jfl4UcEUl48/edit?usp=sharing), to add your own data however it makes sense to you.

 ## .loom files
 scrattch.io also includes simple functions for reading matrices, annotations, and projections from .loom files with `read_loom_dgCMatrix()`, `read_loom_anno()`, and `read_loom_projections()`, respectively.